-More Candidates Without Job Offers Selected in Seventh Express Entry Draw
+More Candidates Without Job Offers Accepted into Express Entry Draw

 As recently reported by CIC News, Citizenship and Immigration Canada (CIC) performed the latest draw from the express entry pool, and issued 925 invitations to candidates with more than 469 Comprehensive Ranking System points.